-Comprehending the actual needs of the business is the order of day, which implies learning more about the experience and the requirements of the end customer, thereby translating that information into meaningful technical solutions.
+Comprehending the real needs of the business is the order of the day, which implies learning more about the experience and the requirements of the end customer, thereby translating that information into meaningful technical solutions.

 2. Get into more strategic discussions of the business

-We need to take an opportunity during regular meetings or discussions with business and consider it as opportunity to get into the crux of what the end customer needs and the technical solutions that the business might not know or how to implement.
-The IT industry may not be used to this type of scenario or operating in such a fashion.
-But, if we do not adopt the path of strategic thinking or ponder on the future path/course of action, we might be at a risk of losing out on innovation or not considered as innovation partners of business.
+We need to take an opportunity during regular meetings or discussions with business and consider it a chance to get into the crux of what the end customer needs and the technical solutions that the business might not know or how to implement.
+The IT industry may not be used for this type of scenario or operating in such a fashion.
+But, if we do not adopt the path of strategic thinking or ponder on the future path/course of action, we might be at risk of losing out on innovation or not considered as innovation partners of the business.